BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/BG3-Mod-Types-and-how-to-install-them.md

 Script Extender by Norbyte adds Lua/Osiris scripting support to the game.
 It is a necessary requirement for a multitude of other mods.
 SE works on Windows, Linux, and Steam Deck.
 [Follow this guide on how to install SE.](/Tutorials/Mod-Use/How-to-install-Script-Extender)
 > Download SE only from [Norbyte's official GitHub](https://github.com/Norbyte/bg3se/releases) or via the BG3 Mod Manager.
+Any other source is unofficial and unsafe.
 {.is-danger}

 ## Video